Library Services Directory - S to Z

 Lists of talking books recently added to stock can be found on our library catalogue.

-Library members can now also download One Click Digital eAudiobooks free of charge.
+Library members can now also download free eaudiobooks from RBdigital.
 You may borrow up to 10 eaudiobooks at a time for a period of 21 days.
 These can be renewed up to three times.
 There are no lending or overdue charges and books are always available without needing to reserve them.

 There is a teenage section in every library with books chosen for young people.
 These include both popular series and classics.
 You can also use the People's Network computers free of charge for an hour each day - terms and conditions apply (PDF, 401KB) and a signed parental consent form (PDF, 401KB) is required for under 16s.